A Young Supernova Selection Pipeline For The LSST Era: YSN Selection Criteria Development

-To select the more optimised constraint value for our needs, we investigated the contamination (non-YSN objects) of the samples.
+To select the more optimised constraint values for our needs, we investigated the contamination (non-YSN objects) of the samples.
 This was accomplished by cross matching the objects to the {\sl Transient Name Server} \citep[TNS;][]{TNS}, obtaining their classifications if possible.
-We conducted the cross-matching approximately one month after the two-week period, which allowed time for the classification of the newly discovered objects.
-For the TNS classified SNe, we visually inspected their light curves to determine an estimate of their peak $g$-band brightness JD, or if not possible their $r$-band peak brightness JD.
-This was to separate out the pre- and post-peak SNe, the latter of which are considered contaminants in this study.
+For the TNS classified SNe, we obtained the JD of peak brightness from the BTS sample explorer\footnote{BTS sample explorer, available at \url{https://sites.astro.caltech.edu/ztf/bts/explorer.php} (accessed on 13/05/2025)}.
+If a SN was not present in the BTS sample, then the JD of peak brightness was estimated by fitting a fourth degree polynomial to the $g$-band light curve if possible, otherwise the $r$-band light curve was used.
+The times of maximum from the polynomial fits have uncertainties in the range of one day to five days, depending on the light curve sampling near maximum.
+The JD of peak brightness was used to calculate the phase at which a given SN was selected, and subsequently determine if it was a YSN (phase $<-10$ days), pre-peak SN (phase $<0$ days), or post-peak SN (phase $\geq0$ days) at the time of selection.
+It should be noted that YSNe are a subset of pre-peak SNe.